ShaunSHamilton/Long-Period-Fibre-Gratings/logbook.md

 ### Supervisor Questions

 - Harvard Referencing, or Numbered Referencing?
+  - Numbered
 - Previous student's paper code is horribly formatted (and in Python), might I as well start from scratch?
+  - Start afresh
 - Fibre or Fiber?
 (Do you care...)
+  - British - Fibre
 - Literary Review
   - How much detail should I go into w.r.t. basics of optical light transmission?
   - How much of the previous student's paper should be reviewed if we are replicating results?
 (I would imagine this belongs more in the discussion/evaluation)
+    - Tell the story of how I got to where I am now.
+How original gratings are made...how they are made...now at a point of different materials...context
+    - Hold hand in introduction for non-optics specialists...explain to a student collegue

 ### Report Progress